FrankMinions/GPT3-Feature-Engineering/README.md

 In view of the need to support Chinese and English languages under normal circumstances, for this consideration, I chose the tokenizer of Baichuan2-13B-Base as the segmentation tool.

 Note that sentences are separated by `<unk>`.

+If you want to deploy the project on a Linux machine, you can refer to the `Dockerfile` provided by us.
+It is worth noting that you need to download the `jdk` compressed package first.